1956 Grand Canyon mid-air collision: National Historic Landmark

 On April 22, 2014, the site of the crash was declared a National Historic Landmark, making it the first landmark for an event that happened in the air.
-The location, in a remote portion of the canyon only accessible to hikers, has been closed to the public since the 1950s.
+The location, in a remote portion of the canyon accessible only to hikers, has been closed to the public since the 1950s.

 Dramatizations

 In 2006, the story of this disaster was covered in the third season of the History Channel program UFO Files.
 The episode, entitled "Black Box UFO Secrets", contained the Universal Newsreel footage of the accident narrated by Ed Herlihy.

 In 2010, the story of the disaster, along with other mid-air collisions, was featured on the eighth season of the National Geographic Channel show Mayday (also known as Air Emergency and Air Crash Investigation).
 The special episode is entitled "System Breakdown".
 In 2013, an episode from the twelfth season, entitled "Grand Canyon Disaster", also featured this accident.

 It is featured in season 1, episode 5, of the TV show Why Planes Crash, in an episode called "Collision Course".